Compliance Framework Mappings

 ↓

-Scenario (adversarial evaluation)
+Scenario (adversarial assurance test)

 ↓